OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 *Inline hooks* work by overwriting a few instructions at the beginning or end of the function code.
 During runtime, this so-called trampoline redirects execution to the injected code.
 Inline hooks can be detected by inspecting the prologues and epilogues of library functions for suspect instructions, such as far jumps to locations outside the library.

-#### Bypassing Runtime Integrity Checks

--- TODO [Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
-Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
-If required, include a subsection about how to test with or without the original sources.] --

--- TODO [Confirm purpose of sentence "Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>."] --

-#### Effectiveness Assessment
+#### Bypass and Effectiveness Assessment

 Make sure that all file-based detection of reverse engineering tools is disabled.
 Then, inject code using Xposed, Frida and Substrate, and attempt to install native hooks and Java method hooks.
 The app should detect the "hostile" code in its memory and respond accordingly.
 For a more detailed assessment, identify and bypass the detection mechanisms employed and use the criteria listed under "Assessing Programmatic Defenses" in the "Assessing Software Protection Schemes" chapter.

+Work on bypassing the checks using the following techniques:

+1. Patch out the integrity checks.
+Disable the unwanted behaviour by overwriting the respective bytecode or native code with NOP instructions.
+2. Use Frida or Xposed to hook APIs to hook the APIs used for detection and return fake values.

+Refer to the "Tampering and Reverse Engineering section" for examples of patching, code injection and kernel modules.

+#### Effectiveness Assessment

 #### References